PhilipYip1988/python-notebooks/.ipynb_checkpoints/readme-checkpoint.md

 ## Viewing Markdown Files and Notebook Files

-These tutorials use markdown and notebook files and can be viewed in the browser or in an IDE or code editor such as JupyterLab or VSCode:
+These tutorials use markdown and notebook files and can be viewed in the browser or in an IDE such as JupyterLab or VSCode:

 * [Viewing and Running Files](./viewing_notebooks/viewing.md)